emctague/SPUDBuddy/README.md

 # SPUDBuddy

-This is a mod and injection tool that works with The Stanley Parable: Ultra Deluxe.
+This is a mod, and accompanying injection tool, that works with The Stanley Parable: Ultra Deluxe.

 It consists of two projects:

- - The UnityPatcher csproj is a command-line tool that patches the Unity CoreModule DLL to create a version which will load and run RuntimeInjectedCode.
+ - **UnityPatcher** is a command-line tool that patches the Unity CoreModule DLL to create a version which will load and run RuntimeInjectedCode.
- - RuntimeInjectedCode is a class library that, when built as a DLL and placed in the Data/Managed folder of a game that has been patched by UnityPatcher, will provide some simple cheat tools for TSP:UD.
+ - **RuntimeInjectedCode** is a class library that, when built as a DLL and placed in the `Data/Managed` folder of a game that has been patched by UnityPatcher, will provide some simple cheat tools for TSP:UD.

+This project might also be useful as a template for creating similar tools for *other* Unity-based games: the patcher is quite game-independent, and the RuntimeInjectedCode mod's injection and cheat-screen system are not specific to TSP either.

 ## Building / Installing